 |Mauka information and growing instructions|

 Blanco produces large clusters of white/tan roots.
 We generally find it to be higher yielding than our other variety, Rojo.
-Its leaves also seem to have less calcium oxalate or whatever substance is responsible for the strange mouth feel that mauka leaves sometimes produce.
+Its leaves also seem to have less calcium oxalate or whatever substance is responsible for the strange mouth feel that mauka leaves sometimes produce, but this varies with conditions and some people seem to be more sensitive than others.
 Flowers are white and produced abundantly in early spring if you can keep the plants alive over winter.
 Blanco produces enough to eat in a single growing season, but has much higher yields after two years.

-Mauka is one of the few Andean root crops that is true breeding.
+Mauka is one of the few Andean root crops that is true breeding (or at least apparently so).
 The seeds are easy to start and have a germination rate of 90% or more.
 Plants grown from seed should be harvested in their second year or later unless you have a very long growing season.
-Unfortunately, the seeds are a pain to produce.
-They mature over a long period of time and they are difficult to collect.
-Because of that, I offer caudices as the standard and seeds only when I have the time to collect them.